netrome/MeetupTobiiSthlmAI/Presentation/script.md

 # Content #3: My GAN

+The problem I worked on was, is it possible to train a neural network on generated images?

+## Slide with problem formulation

+The focus was therefore not to create the best high-resolution GAN.
+Instead, the goal was to create a GAN capable of creating both images and annotations without loosing any important modes of data.

+After trying out different models, I came up with a combination of GANs and autoencoders that solved our problem with capturing the full data distribution.

 Combination of autoencoder and GAN, exists many variants but this constellation was sufficient for my purposes.

 ## Bild på konstellation